This article was last updated: Oct. 25th, 2022

 What is the Make My Day Law?

-The Make My Day Law refers to a Colorado resident’s right to use deadly force to stop a home intruder under certain circumstances.
+The Make My Day Law refers to a Colorado residents right to use deadly force to stop a home intruder under certain circumstances.
 The Make My Day Law is codified in CRS 18-1-704.5.
 The Make My Day Law is somewhat controversial and has been in the news whenever a case arises in which a homeowner uses deadly force.
-Colorado’s Make My Day Law provides immunity from Criminal prosecution of the homeowner and civil liability.
+Colorado’s Make My Day Law provides immunity from Criminal prosecution of the homeowner and civil liability and claim self defense.

 In other words, as long as the elements of the Make My Day Law have been met, the homeowner cannot face criminal charges.
 The victim’s family cannot bring a civil lawsuit against the homeowner for wrongful death or under any other legal theory.
 Additionally, the Make My Day Law provides homeowners with an affirmative defense for using force to repel an intruder.